ayushhooda/docker-kubernetes/README.md

 2. **Docker Swarm** - which allows you to create clusters of containers, called swarms, that allow you to run scalable workloads.

 ### Container naming
+1. Docker will automatically generate a name at random for each container we create.
+2. We can specify manual name using --name flag (refer docker-commands.sh)
+3. Names are unique.
+If we try to create two containers with the same name, the command will fail.
+4. As soon as come out of this containers, they are stopped.
+5. To run containers in background, daemonized containers are used, by using -d flag.

+### Docker Images - in Detail
+1.